We have information you must know before you buy the Corvette.

 Safety features that come standard on all models include dual-stage front airbags, side airbags, ABS, tire-pressure monitor, traction control and electronic stability control.

-It's low and sleek.
-From some angles it's almost pretty, and it shows a bit of Italian flair.
-Throughout the car, functional elements dictate design and the result is a forward motion that implies performance.
+From some angles, the Corvette is almost pretty.
+However, functional elements dictate the design and the result is a forward motion that implies performance.
 The lines of the bulging hood, the shape of the fenders, and the cat's-eye headlights all point forward to a subtle beaklike shape.
 A pair of fog lights flanks a wide air intake below.

 Vents behind the front tires let hot air out of the engine compartment.
 The sculpted fenders, with sharp creases that sweep dramatically up to the planed rear deck, call to mind race cars as well as jet fighters.
 At the back, four round taillights recall Corvette's past and make the car look like an F-18 taking off in full afterburner mode.
 On the functional side, the optics of the reverse lights magnify the light they throw out to help when backing up in this beast.
 To move weight from the front to the rear, the transmission is mounted behind the seats and connected to the differential, rather than being attached directly behind the engine.